 The goal of the social studies department is as old as the American experiment in public education, in that it seeks to educate future citizens for effective participation in our democracy.
 To this end, the department offers a multi-level program in American history that fulfills the two-year state requirement in this field.
 Recognizing that the decisions taken by our citizens affect the rest of the world, the department also offers a study of world history that satisfies the state requirement of five credits in global studies.
-With a world to explore, the department seeks to make the past come alive through The Archaeology of the Ancient World, European History, and Latin American History.
-Exposure to the contemporary social sciences can be obtained by enrolling in Sociology or Macroeconomics, Race in America, or Holocaust and Genocide Studies Honors.
-Students wishing to gain Advanced Placement credits for college can attempt to do so by taking AP United States History, AP Government and Politics, AP Macroeconomics, and/or AP Human Geography.
+With a world to explore, the department seeks to make the past come alive through The Archaeology of the Ancient World, Modern European History, Global Human Rights Studies, or Latin American History.
+Exposure to the contemporary social sciences can be obtained by enrolling in Sociology or Macroeconomics, Race in America, Holocaust and Genocide Studies Honors, Introduction to Criminal Justice, or Police and the Community. career Students wishing to gain Advanced Placement credits for college can attempt to do so by taking AP United States History, AP Government and Politics, AP Macroeconomics, and/or AP Human Geography.